lfost42/clarityops/docs/discovery/overview.md

 ---

-## 📦 Objectives (Milestone 1)
+## 📦 Objectives

+### Milestone 1 – Discovery (Current)
-- Define a **multi-phase troubleshooting framework** that breaks the support process into clear, teachable stages — outlining the purpose, expected behaviors, and handoffs at each phase to promote consistency and clarity across case handling.
+- Define a **multi-phase troubleshooting framework** that breaks the support process into clear, teachable stages; outline the purpose, expected behaviors, and handoffs at each phase to promote consistency and clarity.
-- Create a **case deliverables checklist** to clarify what "good" looks like for each phase.
-- Develop **maturity milestones** to help engineers self-assess and guide mentorship.
+- Capture early feedback from peers and leadership to validate clarity, usability, and completeness.
+- Identify the artifacts and templates required for the next phase.

+### Milestone 2 – Templates & Checklists (Next)
+- Build **reusable templates** for playback, STR, validation, and cadence updates based on the Discovery framework.
+- Create the **maturity milestone map** for self-assessment and coaching.
+- Pilot the framework with new engineers and gather structured feedback.
-- Build **templates and documentation** (in Markdown or Quip) that can evolve into automation later.
+- Begin drafting **lightweight documentation** that can evolve into enablement or automation later.

+### Milestone 3 – Visualization & Documentation (Future)
-- Design a **future dashboard mock-up** showing what observability of process might look like.
+- Design a **dashboard mock-up** showing potential process observability.
+- Compile retrospectives, framework refinements, and presentation materials for enablement rollout.

 ---